Last updated on December 19th, 2023 at 12:34 pm

-N-Power, a youth empowerment programme designed by the administration of All Progressive Congress (APC) is in its sixth year.
+N-Power, a youth empowerment programme designed by the administration of All Progressive Congress (APC) was launched in June 2016.

 President Muhammadu Buhari announced in his Democracy Day speech on May 29, 2016, that his administration would take millions of Nigerian youths off the streets through N-Power Programme by creating jobs and opportunities for them.

 It was an announcement that renewed the hope of millions of Nigerian youths who were roaming the streets.